FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Chapter 1 One-Dimensional Boundary Value Problem.md

 In the problem above, the boudnary condition is not mentioned explicitly, this type boundary conditions are referred as ***Natural Boundary Conditions***.
 The trail solutions are explicitly required to satisfy $u(1) = q$, This type of boundary conditions are called ***essential boundary conditions***.

-$\space$

 The prove of the propsition goes under the name of ***fundamental lemma*** in the literature of the calculus of variations.

-$\space$

 the methodology enables us to deduce the differential equations and boundary conditions implied by the weak problems.
 `````

-for obtaining an <mark style="background: transparent; color: yellow">approximate solution to the original boundary-value problem</mark>, we have alternative starting points(i.e. The strong statement and the weak statement of the problem).
+for obtaining an <mark style="background: transparent; color: red">approximate solution to the original boundary-value problem</mark>, we have alternative starting points(i.e. The strong statement and the weak statement of the problem).
 FEM is based on the weak statement of the solution.

 Then we Let
 $$\boxed{\begin{matrix}